AeEn123/Roblox-assets-extractor/README.md

 # FAQ
 ### Is this malware?
-No, this is not malware, similar to other Free and Open Source applications, the code is available for everyone to see.
+No, this is not malware, similar to other Free and Open Source Software, the code is available for everyone to see.
 It would be impossible for me to hide malware in here, if you are still not confident, you can always check the source code and [build it yourself!](https://github.com/AeEn123/Roblox-assets-extractor/tree/rust-rewrite?tab=readme-ov-file#building-from-source)

 ### Windows says "Windows protected your PC" What do I do?
 If Windows detects a program from an unverified publisher, this popup will appear.
 If this popup does appear, click "More info" and click "Run anyway".